Chronic lateral Ankle Pain Marietta and East Cobb, GA

 There are many factors that can contribute to chronic lateral ankle pain, so an exact diagnosis may require a number of tests and examinations, as well as diagnostic imaging, like x-rays and CT scans.
 Once they better understand your condition, your podiatrists will come up with a treatment plan.
 This can include physical therapy, custom orthotics, pain medication, and even surgery.

-Frequently Asked Questions About Chronic Lateral Ankle Pain
+FAQ's About Chronic Lateral Ankle Pain in Marietta and East Cobb, GA

 The precise treatment for chronic lateral ankle pain depends on the underlying cause and its severity.
 Our goal is to use the least-invasive approach possible.
 So, we tend to start with physical therapy and orthotics but will move on to injections and surgery if needed.